gecrooks/modern-python-template/README.md

 The next decision is which of the plethora of [Open Source](https://opensource.org/licenses) licenses to use.
 We'll use the [Apache License](https://opensource.org/licenses/Apache-2.0), a perfectly reasonable, and increasingly popular choice.

-(If you want to use a different license, replace the `LICENSE` file, update the `License` field in `setup.cfg`, and change the blurb at the top of each file of python code.)

 ## Create repo